Certified Forensic Nurse, CFN® Program

 How do I maintain the CFN credential?

 Individuals are expected to maintain membership and complete 15 hours of forensic-related continuing education credits per year to maintain their CFN status.
-The initial CFN course provides 15 CE credits, fulfilling this requirement.

 Future CEs may be earned through ACFEI's Executive Summits and/or completing tests for the continuing education articles located in The Forensic Examiner®, provided in our online course catalog.